massmux/nimblenode/README.md

 docker pull massmux/lit:v0.12.0-alpha
 ```

-- run the container
+- Run the container

 ```
 cd lnd-fastnode
 docker-compose up -d
 ```
-- create the wallet
+- Create the wallet

 ```
 ./create.sh
 ```

-you will be asked about the wallet encryption key and how to setup the seed phrase.
+You will be asked about the wallet encryption key and how to setup the seed phrase.
 Backup them all carefully offline.

 - that's it
-- after around 20minutes, connect to the server with
+- after around 20minutes, connect to the server with:

 ```
 https://your-domain-name:8443